metabase/metabase/docs/questions/query-builder/introduction.md

 ![data picker](../images/data-picker.png)

-You can see the data source in a new browser tab by ⌘/Ctrl+Clicking on its name in the query builder.
+You can see the data source in a new browser tab by Cmd/Ctrl+Clicking on the data source's name in the query builder.

-You can click on the arrow next to the data source name to select which columns you want to include in your query.
+To choose which columns to include in your query, click on the arrow next to the data source .
 You'll also be able [hide columns ](#adding-or-removing-columns-in-a-table) from the table view once you visualize your results.

 ## Joining data